izzytoot/izzytoot/README.md

 <h2 align="left">Hi 👋!
-My name is Isabel and I'm a 42 student at 42 Porto. </h2>
+My name is Isabel and I'm a software developer. </h2>
-Currently shifting careers! :scream:<br />
-I've been a Communications Officer and Project Manager in NGO environments for 6 years and am now studying Software Development at 42 Porto.
+Currently a student at 42 Porto and an intern at Critical Techworks.

 ###